iLikeToBeAnonymous/Excel_TypeScript_Experiments/Theory_of_Spreadsheet_Synchronization.md

         - Just as a table within a database, the header row of a table must only contain static values.
             This means that values set by formulas are invalid for a table.
         - A table cannot have header values of `ExcelScript.RangeValueType === richValue`.
+        - Adding data to the row immediately after the table doesn't cause the table to automatically expand to include the new data.
+The
+        `.resize(Range | string)` method can be used to expand the range programmatically, but this doesn't seem to hapen automatically.
 - **RangeFormat** &mdash; A format object encapsulating the formatting of the cells within a given range
     - Child of `ExcelScript.Range`.
     - See [ExcelScript.RangeFormat]